cirrus-geo/cirrus-geo/main/_sources/cirrus/components/tasks/index.rst.txt

 * Perform any asset metadata manipulation and/or derived product processing
 * Update/replace payload items based on task outputs
 * Upload any output assets/items to S3 for persistence
-* Return the output Cirrus Process Payload
+* Return the output Cirrus Payload

   * In the case of Batch tasks and/or large payloads, tasks should support uploading the output payload to S3 and returning an output ``url`` parameter